 To be eligible to attend, you must be in grades 10–12* (or the equivalent) and be between 15 and 18 years old.
+Students who are rising sophomores and turn 15 within 3 months after the course start date are eligible to attend.
+(See age eligibility guidelines below.)
 Beyond that, RISD’s Advanced Program Online is open to all, regardless of your experience, training or skill level in art.
 There are no admission tests or portfolio requirements.

 To register for an Advanced Program Online course, you’ll use our course registration system.
 If you are under 18, your legal parent/guardian must complete the steps to create a student account in the Student Portal, and complete the registration on your behalf.

-To apply, submit a Scholarship Application (available in the Student Portal during the fall and spring scholarship application windows) by the deadline specified on the RISD CE calendar.
+To apply, submit a Scholarship Application (available in the Student Portal when registration opens for the fall, spring and summer semesters) by the deadline specified on the RISD CE calendar.
 Late applications will not be processed.

 Rhode Island School of Design Continuing Education attempts to make its classes, programs, events and services accessible by providing reasonable and appropriate accommodations.
 The office of Disability Support Services (DSS) assists students who have cognitive (learning), psychological, physical, and chronic medical disabilities.
 Requests for accommodations should be made at the time of registration.
 Arrangements for all accommodations requested less than two weeks before the start of the program/course(s) cannot be guaranteed, and many accommodations take time to arrange.
 It is in your best interest to make your formal requests as early as possible to ensure accommodations are in place prior to the start of the program/course(s).
 Failure to do so might limit our ability to meet your needs.

 Students interested in registering for academic accommodations can connect with RISD Disability Support Services via virtual intake meetings through Zoom.
-Please reach out to email@example.com to schedule an appointment or to learn more about how DSS can support you.
+Reach out to firstname.lastname@example.org to schedule an appointment or to learn more about how DSS can support you.

-Please note that modifications cannot be made to program or course curriculum.
-If you need access to the RISD Continuing Education office at 345 South Main Street, Providence, please contact an enrollment assistant at 401 454-6200 or email@example.com for further assistance.
+Modifications cannot be made to program or course curriculum.
+If you need access to the RISD Continuing Education office at 345 South Main Street, Providence, contact an enrollment assistant at 401 454-6200 or email@example.com for further assistance.